diesing-ngu/GrainSizeReg/README.md

 **Rock and boulders** (includes gravel, cobbles and boulders; compacted sediments or sedimentary bedrock;       thin or discontinuous sediment cover on bedrock)

 **Mosaic seafloor** (includes mud/sand with cobbles/boulders; mud and sand with gravel, cobbles and             boulders)

+### Model outputs ###

+The following outputs are provided:

+* Predicted substrate classes as defined above

+* Prediction probabilities of the eight substrate classes

+* Maximum probabilities, i.e., the probability of the classes that was mapped.
+Can be used as an indicator of map confidence.

+* Area of applicability of the model [(Meyer & Pebesma, 2021)](https://doi.org/10.1111/2041-210X.13650)